Alver23/mobiera-app/README.md

 ## 🤝 Contributing

-To contribute to cast entertainment api, follow these steps:
+To contribute to Mobile app, follow these steps:
 1. Fork this repository.
 2. Create a branch: `git checkout -b <branch_name>`.
 3. Make your changes and commit them: `git commit -m '<commit_message>'`